 Advantage of Ready Brek (fortified oat cereal).

-Advantage of regular porridge
+Advantages of regular porridge

 Porridge is an excellent way to push your baby on with lumpier textures.